 Types of contracts

 Type of contracts can be classified in several ways.
-But those can be categorised into two main categories,
+But simply we can divide all type of contracts into two main categories.

 - Simple and speciality contracts